 The camera sends video frames to the shear computer, a rack mounted Arcom Apollo, at 30Hz.
-This computer has a built-in IEEE1394 interface (one reason it was chosen) but a wide variety of interface cards in a standard PC would also be expected to work.
+This computer has a 1.8MHz Pentium M processor, 512MB of RAM and a 40GB hard disk.
+It also has a built-in IEEE1394 interface (one reason it was chosen) although a wide variety of interface cards in a standard PC would also be expected to work.
 For each frame, the computer calculates the position of the laser spot relative to a fiducial position using a centroiding algorithm (see Section 3).
 The result is then sent via ethernet and a Wi-Fi link to the delay line trolley computer, where it is converted into analog tip and tilt signals for the piezoelectrically driven secondary mirror on the catseye.
 The effect of tilting this mirror is to change the shear of the return metrology beam such that it cancels the shear introduced by the pipe.